pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-controller-mapping.md

 # Controller Mapping

-UltimateXR provides a common interface using `UxrControllerInput` to access all supported controllers.
-Here we list how they are mapped to this interface.
+UltimateXR provides a common interface through `UxrControllerInput` to access all supported controllers.
+Below we list the mapping used for each controller.

 ## HP ##